-A graduate of CSU and an accomplished senior management professional with over 30 years of experience in higher education, foundation/nonprofit and government, Morris currently serves as the vice president and executive director of City Year Denver.
-He is the past district director for Colorado’s 1st congressional district and previously served as the national program officer for the Gill Foundation.
+A graduate of CSU and an accomplished senior management professional with over 30 years of experience in higher education, foundation/nonprofit and government, Morris currently serves as the vice president of grants for The Colorado Trust.
+He is the previous vice president and executive director of City Year Denver, past district director for Colorado’s 1st congressional district, and previously served as the national program officer for the Gill Foundation.
 Morris was one of the founding employees of the Daniels Fund and the Daniels Scholarship Program and spent 15 years in higher education administration.

 Morris currently serves as a member of Rose Community Foundation’s committee board of trustees and the Colorado Nonprofit Association board.
 He has received the Professional Man of the Year Award from the Denver Gay and Lesbian Chamber of Commerce, the 2013 Whitney M. Young Award for civic engagement from the Urban League of Metro Denver and the Colorado State University Charles A. Lory Public Service Alumni of the Year Award.